jpbempel/jpbempel.github.io/_posts/jvm-debug-symbols.md

 Those information are recorded in 3 phases:
  1. [add_safepoint](https://github.com/openjdk/jdk/blob/5d5bf16b0af419781fd336fe33d8eab5adf8be5a/src/hotspot/share/opto/output.cpp#L1026)
- 2. [describe_scope](https://github.com/openjdk/jdk/blob/5d5bf16b0af419781fd336fe33d8eab5adf8be5a/src/hotspot/share/opto/output.cpp#L1140-L1155) for every scope. there is one scope per JVMState, so one for current compiling method and one per inlined method in it.
+ 2. [describe_scope](https://github.com/openjdk/jdk/blob/5d5bf16b0af419781fd336fe33d8eab5adf8be5a/src/hotspot/share/opto/output.cpp#L1140-L1155) for every scope.
+There is one scope per JVMState, so one for current compiling method and one per inlined method in it.
 Each scope will record the current PC (Program Counter) and the BCI associated.
  3. [end_safepoint](https://github.com/openjdk/jdk/blob/5d5bf16b0af419781fd336fe33d8eab5adf8be5a/src/hotspot/share/opto/output.cpp#L1159)

-not all the callnode are at safepoint, exceptions:
+Not all callnodes are at safepoint, exceptions:
  - [LockNode](https://github.com/openjdk/jdk/blob/5d5bf16b0af419781fd336fe33d8eab5adf8be5a/src/hotspot/share/opto/callnode.hpp#L1159) (synchronized block),
  - [CallLeafNode](https://github.com/openjdk/jdk/blob/5d5bf16b0af419781fd336fe33d8eab5adf8be5a/src/hotspot/share/opto/callnode.hpp#L821) (call to native)
  - [AllocateNode](https://github.com/openjdk/jdk/blob/5d5bf16b0af419781fd336fe33d8eab5adf8be5a/src/hotspot/share/opto/callnode.hpp#L952)

-Now back to our exception, how stacktraces is resolved from JITed code?
-In the [`java_lang_Throwable::fill_in_stack_trace`](https://github.com/openjdk/jdk/blob/5d5bf16b0af419781fd336fe33d8eab5adf8be5a/src/hotspot/share/classfile/javaClasses.cpp#L2403-L2538) method, if a compiled (native) method is associated to the current frame that we are examining, JVM is opening the debug recording stream that was written during JIT compilation, and read the method metadta and the BCI.
-Those information will then be used like the interpreted version.
+Now back to our exception: how stacktraces are resolved from JITed code?
+In the [`java_lang_Throwable::fill_in_stack_trace`](https://github.com/openjdk/jdk/blob/5d5bf16b0af419781fd336fe33d8eab5adf8be5a/src/hotspot/share/classfile/javaClasses.cpp#L2403-L2538) method, if a compiled (native) method is associated to the frame that we are examining, JVM is opening the debug recording stream that was written during JIT compilation, and reads the method metadata and the BCI.
+These information will then be used like for the interpreted version.

-The above described mechanism give precised and accurate stacktraces for exception because each frame in the stack is a call and it's done at a safepoint.
+The above-described mechanism gives precised and accurate stacktraces for exceptions because each frame in the stack is a call and it's done at a safepoint.
 That way we have the exact mapping from PC to BCI and finally to source line number.

 ## References
  - https://docs.oracle.com/en/java/javase/17/docs/specs/man/javac.html